nate-downer/ixis-data-analysis/README.md

 Next I took the code from that notebook, and tweaked it to make a python script that could more efficiently generate the excel worksheets that were requested in the brief.

-I then re-wrote the script in R (using tidyverse and openxlsx).
+Finally, re-wrote the script in R (using tidyverse and openxlsx).
 Note that apart from some minor formatting differences, the two excel documents are identical, and could be used interchangeably.